ethereum/EIPs/sips/sip-93.md

 - Election Period Length - at the end of the Election Period the council members will be issued NFTs (voters may still change their votes within the current Council Epoch).
 - Council Epoch - the period after which token holders must redelegate their votes to new and existing council members (to prevent stagnation and ephemeral power) - initially set at 1 month with the genesis election being 1st December 2020 (0:00 UTC)
 - Timelock period - period where the proposal is in review before being implemented, initially set at 24 hours.
-- Spartan Council seat numbers - the number of seats available on the Spartan Council and thus N/2 + 1 is the required number for a decision to reach consensus.
+- Spartan Council seat numbers - the number of seats available on the Spartan Council and thus a supermajority `(N/2 + 1 - if N is even or to Ceiling(N/2) - if N is odd)` is the required number for a decision to reach consensus.

 ## Copyright